That's What I Said: Fully-Controllable Talking Face Generation: Method

 \subsubsection{Perceptual loss.}

-Using L1 reconstruction loss alone may result in blurry images or slight artifacts as it is a pixel-level loss.
-To compensate for the smoothing effect caused by the reconstruction loss $\mathcal{L}_{L1}$, we add the Learned Perceptual Image Patch Similarity (LPIPS) loss~\cite{zhang2018unreasonable} as follows:
+Using $L1$ reconstruction loss alone may result in blurry images or slight artifacts as it is a pixel-level loss.
+To compensate for the smoothing effect caused by the reconstruction loss $\mathcal{L}_{L1}$, we add the Learned Perceptual Image Patch Similarity (LPIPS) loss~\cite{zhang2018unreasonable}, which measures the perceptual similarity between two images.
+LPIPS loss can be calculated as follows:

 where $\phi$ is a pre-trained VGG19~\cite{simonyan2014very} network, and $N_f$ is the number of feature maps.